USS Yosemite (AD-19): Resumption of overseas deployments

 In 1969, the complexion of her operations changed somewhat.
 In April, she resumed overseas deployments after a hiatus of 10 years.
 She departed Newport on 7 April and arrived in Naples, Italy on the 19th.
 During that tour of duty in the Mediterranean, she served as flagship for the Commander, Service Force, 6th Fleet.
 The repair ship USS Grand Canyon (AR-28) relieved her of tender duties on 14 August, the Service Force commander shifted his flag to the oiler USS Mississinewa (AO-144), and Yosemite sailed for the United States on the 15th.

 On the voyage home, she took on board a badly burned West German seaman from SS Sinclair Venezuela and transported him to the naval hospital at Newport.
 On 24 October, Yosemite's home port was changed from Newport, Rhode Island, to Naval Station Mayport, Florida; and the destroyer tender got underway for that city three days later.
 The ship arrived at Mayport on the 30th and began tending ships.

 Yosemite was then based at Mayport, serving as flagship for various units of the Cruiser-Destroyer Force, Atlantic Fleet—notably Cruiser-Destroyer Flotilla 2 and Cruiser Destroyer Group 12.
 She made two additional deployments to the Mediterranean, one from July to December 1974 and the second from September 1977 to March 1978.
 She resumed tender duties at Mayport on 12 March 1978, continuing to engage in those duties through the 1980s.
 Her final deployment was to the Persian Gulf as part of the ongoing Operation Desert Storm campaign, departing Mayport in October, 1991, with stops in Bahrain and the U.A.E., returning in March, 1992.
 She was decommissioned in 1994.

 Decommissioning

 Yosemite was decommissioned and stricken from the Naval Vessel Register on 27 January 1994, and from December 1999, was at the Naval Inactive Ship Maintenance Facility (NISMF) at Portsmouth, Virginia, awaiting sale to a foreign government.

 During drydocking of the aircraft carrier USS Enterprise (CVN-65) in 2002, Enterprise crew members from the reactor department removed berthing and other small components from Yosemite for re-use aboard Enterprise.

 Final disposition

-On 18 November 2003, Yosemite was expended as a target, sunk at a depth of 2340 fathom.
+On 18 November 2003, Yosemite was expended as a target and sunk at location 35.54 degrees North, 070.04 degrees West, sunk at a depth of 2340 fathom.